edubart/nelua-lang/docs/pages/overview.md

 print(counter) -- outputs 2
 ```

+Unlikely Lua,
+when declaring functions in the top scope the compiler takes advantages of the fact that
+top scope variables is always accessible in the program static storage memory
+to create lightweight closures without
+needing to hold a upvalue reference or use a garbage collector,
+thus they are very lightweight and does not incur costs like a closure nested in a function.
+{:.alert.alert-info}

 ### Polymorphic functions

 Polymorphic functions, or in short poly functions in the sources,
 are functions which contains arguments that proprieties can
-only be known when calling the function at compile time.
+only be known when calling the function at compile-time.
 They are defined and processed lately when calling it for the first time.
-The are used to specialize the function different arguments types.
+They are used to specialize the function for different arguments types:
-They are memoized (only defined once for each kind of specialization).

 ```nelua
 local function add(a: auto, b: auto)